xames3/smart/docs/source/index.rst

    Harnessing Studying, Mentorship, And Resourceful Teaching to drive innovation |dash| now that's SMART!

 Hello hello!

 I'm **Akshay** (/uh-k-ʃ-æ/), an AI Engineer, student researcher, and an educator dedicated to the intersection of technology and learning.
-This corner of the internet primarily serves both as a digital portfolio, showcasing my work and a space where I share my learning and teaching experiences in the fields of **Artificial Intelligence**, **Software Development**, **Scientific Computing**, and **Open Science**.
+This corner of the internet primarily serves both as a digital portfolio, showcasing my work and a space where I share my learning and teaching experiences in the fields of Artificial Intelligence, Software Development, Scientific Computing, and Open Science.

 While most of my work revolves around building tools that push the boundaries of technology while keeping accessibility in mind, I've a special interest in